Artifact

 Acquisition in 2014

-Cloud Party, Inc. is a company that offers a browser-based game creation platform, allowing users to create and share a virtual 3D experience directly within their web browsers.
-Founded in June 2011, the platform enables users to construct and customize their own worlds, design avatars, and interact with others through chat features, all without the need for downloads or plug-ins.
-The company, originally based in San Francisco, is now headquartered in San Jose, California, and operates as a subsidiary of Yahoo!
-Inc. As of early 2014, Cloud Party continues to focus on providing an accessible and engaging online environment for creativity and social interaction.
+Cloud Party, Inc. is a company that provides a browser-based game creation platform, enabling users to engage in a virtual 3D experience directly within their web browsers.
+Founded in June 2011 by Jered Windsheimer, Jimb Esser, Conor Dickinson, and Sam Thompson, the company allows users to build and customize their own worlds, create and personalize avatars, and share their creations online without the need for downloads or plug-ins.
+Based in San Jose, California, Cloud Party focuses on fostering user interaction through features such as chatting and exploring various user-generated builds.
+As of January 2014, Cloud Party operates as a subsidiary of Yahoo!
+Inc.

-SPARQ, founded in 2010, specializes in enhancing mobile marketing through its innovative platform that facilitates the purchase, sharing, and consumption of products, services, and content across various devices and applications.
-The company's patented linking technology streamlines the user experience, minimizing friction and abandonment rates, while fostering customer satisfaction.
-By focusing on optimizing marketing efforts across mobile environments, SPARQ effectively transforms mobile users into engaged customers, positioning itself as a leader in the smartphone marketing sector.
+SPARQ, founded in 2010, specializes in mobile marketing by transforming mobile users into customers through its innovative platform.
+The company employs patented linking technology to enhance the buying, sharing, and consumption of products, services, and content across various devices and applications.
+This technology aims to streamline the user experience, minimizing friction and reducing abandonment rates, ultimately resulting in increased customer satisfaction.
+By focusing on optimizing marketing efforts across the web and mobile environments, SPARQ positions itself as a leader in facilitating seamless interactions between users and brands.

 Aviate